NoaSegev3/Lane-detection/README.md

 # About
-A Python-based system for real-time lane and vehicle detection, supporting multiple scenarios such as daytime, nighttime, and curved roads.
-Includes features for lane change detection and vehicle proximity alerts.
+This project was developed as part of the Introduction to Image Processing and Analysis course.
+It implements a Python-based system for real-time lane and vehicle detection, supporting multiple scenarios such as daytime, nighttime, and curved roads.
+The system includes features for lane change detection and vehicle proximity alerts, providing robust functionality for various driving conditions.

-# Lane and Vehicle Detection System
-This project was developed as part of the **Introduction to Image Processing and Analysis** course.
-It implements a robust lane and vehicle detection system for various driving conditions, including daytime, nighttime, curved roads, and vehicle proximity detection.

 ## Features
 - **Daytime Lane Detection**: Uses Canny edge detection and Hough transform to identify and highlight lane markings.